Docker Cheat Sheet: Command Reference by Use Case

-When working with Docker day-to-day, it's easy to forget exact options and syntax.
-This guide organizes the most commonly used Docker commands by what you're trying to do, so you can find what you need quickly.
+When working with Docker in production, it's common to look up command options and syntax every time.
+This article organizes frequently used Docker commands by use case so you can quickly find what you're looking for.

 docker